Stephane-D/SGDK/readme.md

 Also SGDK comes with a doxygen documentation (generated from .h header files) which provides complete information about SGDK structures and functions description.
 You can find it in the 'doc' folder: *doc/html/files.html*

-Finally i also strongly suggest you to have a look on the available samples in the 'sample' directory of SGDK.
-The 'sprite' example is particularly useful as it show the basics in a small example.
+Finally i also strongly suggest you to have a look on the available samples in the **'sample' folder** of SGDK and in particular the **[sprite sample](https://github.com/Stephane-D/SGDK/tree/master/sample/sprite)** which is a good showcase of SGDK functions.

 You can also follow up-to-date and more complete online tutorials as this one (thanks to Ohsat for making them): https://www.ohsat.com/tutorial/